What Are Storage Unit Prices?

 Indoor vs. Outdoor Storage

 Outdoor storage units are often located behind a passcode-protected fence, so they are still secure.
-They’re convenient for car, RV, motorcycle, boat, or trailer storage since you can simply drive into the unit and drive out when needed.
+They’re convenient for car, RV, motorcycle, boat, or trailer storage since customers can simply drive into the unit and drive out when needed.
 Outdoor options are good for those who don’t need a climate-controlled option.
 Some storage facilities may offer the extra option of a block heater for an outdoor unit if needed.

 Storage Unit Delivery Costs